-Editor’s Note: Are you an excel wizard?
+Editor’s Note: Excel in marketing should be a big priority.
+Are you an excel wizard?
 You might be a good fit for Ladder!
 We’re hiring in New York, Austin, London, and Wroclaw.

 I know it’s not sexy, but the World really is run using Excel spreadsheets. (thanks Microsoft!)